-Direct vs inverse proportion at a glance
+Direct vs inverse proportion side by side

 If two quantities are in direct proportion, doubling one doubles the other.
 If they are in inverse proportion, doubling one halves the other.